 “I think the single biggest danger is overspending,” said Dr. John Hilston, a professor of economics at Eastern Florida State College.
 “A consumer might think, ‘This is just a one-time thing.
 I won’t do it again.'”

 This can be a lifeline if it actually is a one-time thing, Hilston said.

-The apps’ rise could also be a bit troubling because there are still plenty of questions about the lenders’ operations.
-The New York Department of Financial Services has even launched an investigation into the industry to determine whether any of the companies are violating the state’s lending laws.
-In New York, state laws say lenders can’t charge more than 25% in interest for loans up to $2.5 million.
+The apps’ rise could also be troubling because there are still plenty of questions about the lenders’ operations.
+The New York Department of Financial Services has even investigated the industry to determine whether any companies are violating the state’s lending laws.
+In New York, state laws say lenders can’t charge more than 25% interest for loans up to $2.5 million.
 The agency later launched a multi-state investigation into “allegations of unlawful online lending.”

-And one app, MoneyLion, was sued last month by the Consumer Financial Protection Bureau.
+Another app, MoneyLion, was sued by the Consumer Financial Protection Bureau.

 The CFPB alleges that New York City-based MoneyLion violated the Military Lending Act by charging more than the legally allowable 36% rate cap on loans to servicemembers and their dependents, through a combination of stated interest rates and monthly membership fees.
 The CFPB also alleges MoneyLion required customers to join a membership program to access certain low-APR installment loans, and then did not allow them to cancel their memberships until their loans were paid.

 “MoneyLion targeted military families by illegally extracting fees and making it difficult to cancel monthly subscriptions,” said CFPB Director Rohit Chopra in a written statement.
 “Companies are breaking the law when they require monthly membership fees to obtain loans and then create barriers to canceling those memberships.”

 Consumer advocates say that while these loans can offer better terms than payday lenders, they must still be approached with caution.